Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Graph-Tutorial.md

 ```

 **Challenge:** Implement the `Graph` class in the file *graph.py* and input your personal Social Graph with vertices and edges matching the diagram you drew of your friends.
+Note: Initially we'll create a `Vertex` class as a helper class to the `Graph` class.

 ## Chapter 2: Won't you Be My Neighbor?
 Have you ever had that moment where you find out a friend knows another one of your friends?
 Having one of those "worlds collide" moments can be exciting, scary, or a whole mixture of emotions.
 Instead of having that situation surprise us, what if we had a way to look know this information. in advanced?